fusion809/fusion809.github.io-old2/_drafts/WLB/02-beginners.md

 ### Manjaro / Sabayon Linux
 {% include Links/image.html os="Manjaro_Linux_16.10.3.png" width="600px" float="left" description="Manjaro Linux running the Xfce desktop" %}

 There are two Linux distributions I can think of, that may be suited to selected beginners.
 They have excellent out-of-the-box Broadcom WiFi support, but they are also more cutting-edge in terms of how up-to-date their software is and as such may be more prone to severely problematic bugs (such as bugs that prevent one from booting, or bugs that make certain desktop environments unusable).
 These distributions are Manjaro Linux and Sabayon Linux.
 Manjaro Linux is often more cutting-edge than Sabayon (although its default kernel is the latest LTS kernel), so it may be more prone to serious bugs, but its free online support is likely superior, in terms of response times.
+Both distributions follow a rolling release model.

 {% include Layouts/clear.html %}

 {% include Links/image.html os="Sabayon_Linux_Xfce_20170113.png" width="600px" float="left" description="Sabayon Linux running the Xfce desktop" %}

 It may be more challenging to get some proprietary/obscure pieces of software on Sabayon, compared to Manjaro, however.
 For example, if one wants to install RuneScape's NXT Client on Sabayon one would have to use the Portage package manager of Gentoo and emerge the `games-rpg/runescape-launcher` package.
 Using Portage is certainly not something I would recommend to a beginner, as while it is powerful it is very error-prone.
 While on Manjaro one would merely install it from the Arch User Repository using the Yaourt AUR helper (which comes pre-installed with Manjaro).
 Several IDEs/text editors (or at least their latest versions) I have also found more challenging to install on Sabayon, compared to Manjaro, including:

+{% include Layouts/clear.html %}

 * Atom (latest version in the official Sabayon repositories is 1.12.2, while 1.13.0 is the latest upstream release of Atom)
 * Brackets (no version of it is in the official Sabayon repositories)